-Vocational Rehabilitation Services – We are currently in the process of applying as a contractor with Vocational Rehabilitation Services of Nevada.
-As a contractor, we hope to work with dozens of high functioning special needs individuals each year throughout the state of Nevada (focusing on the Reno and Las Vegas markets).
 Vocational rehabilitation, also abbreviated VR or voc rehab, is a process which enables persons with functional, psychological, developmental, cognitive, and emotional disabilities, impairments or health disabilities to overcome barriers to accessing, maintaining, or returning to employment or other useful occupations.

-DAY 1 – Wichita, Kansas – The PLACE behavior is one of the most important, and easiest behaviors to train.
+DAY 1 – Wichita, Kansas – The PLACE (phase 1) behavior is one of the most important, and easiest behaviors to train.
 One of the reasons it that an elevated area is a defined place, and by using this tool, it creates clarity for the dog.
 It also is essential in helping teach the STAY behavior.

 DAY 3 – Wichita, Kansas – As the dog begins to learn, we can now start to create distance between the dog and the elevated area.
 By doing this, we not start to teach distance and control, but this also allows us to teach the “sit”, “stay”, and “place” at the same time.